lbowenbiggs/lbowenbiggs.github.io/blog/_posts/2017-07-04-linux-network-hell.md

 The first hint I got was people on Ubuntu forums who were also being constantly disconnected.
 The proposed solution is to disable power management.
 What is happening is the network gets turned off when its on battery and not in use.
-This fits with the disconnects I've gotten, which have all been on battery while idling.
+This fits with the disconnects I've gotten, which have all been on battery while the network was idle.

 To check the power management setting, run iwconfig.